-For the calculations in this paper, monthly estimates of persons by labour force status were obtained for each rotation group, categorised by month, sex, age (grouped as 15-19, 20-24, ..., 50-54, 55-64, 65+) and part-of-state (14 geographic regions covering Australia).
-Within these categories, the estimates for each rotation group were pro-rated to match known population benchmarks.
+For the calculations in this paper, monthly estimates of persons by labour force status were obtained for each rotation group, categorised by month, sex, age (grouped as 15-19, 20-24, ..., 50-54, 55-64, 65+) and part-of-State (14 geographic regions covering Australia).
+Within these categories, the estimates for each rotation group were pro rated to match known population benchmarks.
+The quantities of interest investigated in this paper are the proportion employed and the proportion unemployed, where proportions are of the civilian population aged 15 or more.